What Is and Isn’t There

 The flying saucer over the word Rachel leads you to believe the sign is referencing beings from another planet.

 As I put the car in park and prepared to go check us in, I turned to Jordan and said, “Why don’t you stay in the car.”
 I thought it would simply be easier if I went in alone.
-He responded with a nod or a, “Sure.”
-I can’t remember which.
+He responded with a nod or a “sure”—I can’t remember which.
 As I moved to get out of the car, I paused again and said to him, “If anyone asks, let’s just say we are friends on a road trip.”
-I remember being surprised when he agreed again.
+I remember being surprised when he again agreed.
 It’s a kind of retreat we’d never vocalized before.
 We didn’t define the thing we were avoiding, though.
 It was just understood.

 The woman working the desk at the motel was nice and helpful.
 She gave me our key and directed me to our room that was around the corner, out of view from the office.
 I suddenly felt like I’d been silly.

 We unloaded our bags and showered.
-After we were dry, Jordan lied on one of the two beds and I lied on the other.
+After we were dry, Jordan lay on one of the two beds and I lay on the other.
 He started searching the internet for restaurant options.
 I stared at his still-naked body.
 From across the burgundy carpet that separated us, I reached for my camera and took a photograph.

 The next day, we packed up and uneventfully carried on.